 The inherently unique proposition about Chatbots is that it is truly the pinnacle of data driven marketing, while subsequently being more of a humane experience for the end user.

 As Micheal Tasner, the CEO of No Joke Marketing puts it

 I’m a huge fan of data-driven marketing and have seen open rates exceed 80% or higher with an engaged audience.
 So, if you send 1,000 messages via your chatbot tool, chances are high that at least 800 people will see your message.
 Those rates are far superior to email open rates, making this a unique channel not to ignore.

-Influencers have made real splashes over the past two years in the world of marketing.
+Influencers marketing has been a popular marketing trends for 2018.
+It has made real splashes over the past two years in the world of marketing.
 The industry and its participants have gone from small-time guerilla marketers to being essential cogs in company’s marketing budgets.